 Strategies, Examples and Resources

-Here are several examples of ways to use funding specifically dedicated to support the identification, enrollment, and school participation of children and youth experiencing homelessness, including through wrap-around services:
+Here are several examples of ways to use ARP-HCY I and ARP-HCY II funding specifically dedicated to support the identification, enrollment, and school participation of children and youth experiencing homelessness, including wrap-around services.

-- Family specialist for McKinney-Vento outreach and education: train community partners, school staff, and families in multiple languages
+- Hire a Family Specialist for EHCY outreach and education to train community partners, school staff, and families in multiple languages.

-- Additional staff to assist with identification, care management (social-emotional and medical) and consultation for smaller, rural, frontier, and charter local educational agencies
+- Hire additional staff to assist with identification, care management (social-emotional and medical) and to include consultation for smaller, rural, frontier, and charter LEAs.

-- School site-based liaisons—existing staff, but add hours and staff support to ensure school site liaisons—school counselors, assistant principals, attendance clerks, health staff, front desk staff, etc.
+- Assign School-Site Liaisons using existing school-site staff, and offer them stipends.
+School-site liaisons could be school counselors, assistant principals, attendance clerks, health staff, front desk staff, etc.

-- Hire short term staff, retired homeless liaisons for help and to build capacity
+- Hire short-term staff, such as retired homeless liaisons, to help build capacity.

-- Stipends for students with bachelors or masters in social work as interns to support with identification and reengagement.
+- Offer stipends for students who are working on their bachelors or masters in social work as interns to support with identification and reengagement.

-- Staff to work directly with community health agencies: attend street nurses, conduct online school registration, and provide tutoring
+- Have staff work directly with community health agencies to conduct online school registration and provide tutoring.

-- Street teams: identification, home visits, partner with early education home visiting programs.
-Assist with online school registration to make services faster and ensure eligibility
+- Create Street Teams to assist with identification, home visits, and to partner with home visiting programs.
+This can also include assisting with online school registration to make services faster and ensure eligibility.

 Engagement and Re-Engagement